yaglm/yaglm/Readme.md

 - custom evaluation metrics
 - custom selection rules such as the '1se' rule from the glmnet package

-We provide a built in FISTA algorithm [(Beck and Teboulle, 2009)](https://epubs.siam.org/doi/pdf/10.1137/080716542?casa_token=cjyK5OxcbSoAAAAA:lQOp0YAVKIOv2-vgGUd_YrnZC9VhbgWvZgj4UPbgfw8I7NV44K82vbIu0oz2-xAACBz9k0Lclw) that covers most glm loss + non-smooth penalty combinations (the ya_glm.opt module is inspired by [pyunlocbox](https://github.com/epfl-lts2/pyunlocbox), [copt](https://github.com/openopt/copt), and [lightning](https://github.com/scikit-learn-contrib/lightning)). **It is straightforward for you to plug in your favorite penalized GLM optimization algorithm.**
+We provide a built in FISTA algorithm [(Beck and Teboulle, 2009)](https://epubs.siam.org/doi/pdf/10.1137/080716542?casa_token=cjyK5OxcbSoAAAAA:lQOp0YAVKIOv2-vgGUd_YrnZC9VhbgWvZgj4UPbgfw8I7NV44K82vbIu0oz2-xAACBz9k0Lclw) that covers most glm loss + non-smooth penalty combinations (`ya_glm.opt` is inspired by [pyunlocbox](https://github.com/epfl-lts2/pyunlocbox) and [lightning](https://github.com/scikit-learn-contrib/lightning)). **It is straightforward for you to plug in your favorite penalized GLM optimization algorithm.**

-We aim to add additional loss functions (e.g. quantile, gamma, cox regression) and penalties (e.g. generalized Lasso, TV1)
+We aim to add additional loss functions (e.g. gamma, cox regression) and penalties (e.g. generalized Lasso, TV1)

  **Beware**: this is a preliminary release of the package; the documentation and testing may leave you wanting and the code may be subject to breaking changes in the near future.